Beloth/Ostston-Work/Notes/Next Session.md

   * Check depends on what they do to disarm.
     * Disrupt the magic - Arcana DC 14
     * Remove the heartstone without distubing the runes - Slight of Hand DC18
+* Trap - Thunderwave
+  * Everyone in the room make a constitution saving throw
+    * Failed takes 2d8 thunder damage and pushed back 15ft
+    * Success takes half damage
+    * If pushed into a wall takes 1d4 bludgeoning damage

 ###### Boss Room
 * Bearded Devil encounter
 * Will send imp with heartstone to the teleport room
+* The cultists leave behind a sack containing A Scroll of Alarm and a Potion of Fire resistance

 ###### Teleporter Room

+* Some sort of runic circle
+  * Newly made
+  * Arcana check DC 14+
+    * Teleportation circle.
+    * Arcana check to find target location
+      * DC 18+ Ostston
+    * Arcana check to try to use
+      * DC 25 success
+      * Failed detonates
+        * everyone within 10ft dex saving throw
+        * Failed 1d8 fire damage
+        * Success half damage